DELIVERY OF COVID-19 VACCINE: DHL STUDY SHOWS HOW PUBLIC AND PRIVATE SECTOR CAN PARTNER FOR SUCCESS

 - A framework is provided to tackle future health emergencies beyond COVID-19

-With first emergency use authorizations for COVID-19 vaccines expected to be effective in the last quarter of 2020, logistics providers are challenged to rapidly establish medical supply chains to deliver more than ten billion doses worldwide.
-DHL, working with McKinsey & Company as analytics partner, has published a white paper on securing a stable supply chain for vaccines and medical goods during COVID-19, and future health crises.
+With first emergency use authorizations for COVID-19 vaccines expected to be effective in the last quarter of 2020, logistics providers are challenged to rapidly establish medical supply chains to deliver serums of unparalleled amounts of more than ten billion doses worldwide.
+DHL, working with McKinsey & Company as analytics partner, is therefore publishing a white paper on delivering stable logistics for vaccines and medical goods during COVID-19, and future health crises.

 “The COVID-19 crisis emerged with an unprecedented breadth and impact.
 It required governments, businesses, and the logistics industry alike to adapt quickly to new challenges.
 As a world leader in logistics, we want to share our experience of operating during one of the biggest health crises in recent history, in order to develop strategies in an ever-more connected world”, explains Katja Busch, Chief Commercial Officer DHL.
 “To protect lives against the pandemic, governments have moved towards a more active role in medical supply chains.
 Over the past few months, we have demonstrated that sufficient planning and appropriate partnerships within the supply chain can play a key role as governments work to secure critical medical supplies during health emergencies such as this.”

 Future public health crisis management to include public-private partnerships